Common Purpose

 Common Purpose is a British-founded charity that runs leadership-development programmes around the world.

 Common Purpose UK is a subsidiary of Common Purpose.

 Founded in 1989 by Julia Middleton, its aim is to develop leaders who cross boundaries so they can solve complex problems in work and in society.
 Adirupa Sengupta was appointed as Group CEO in 2019.

 As of 2015 Common Purpose ran local programmes for leaders in cities across the world, and its global programmes bring together leaders from over 100 countries across six continents.
 As of 2019, 85,000 leaders worldwide have taken part in Common Purpose programmes.

 Activities

 Courses

 Common Purpose works with a wide range of organisations and individuals across the business, public and NGO sectors.
 As of 2019, 85,000 leaders have taken part in Common Purpose programmes.

 International Certificate in Education

 In May 2024, Times Higher Education (THE), NAFSA and Common Purpose collaborated to launch a new International Education Professional Certificate (IPEC) IEPC is offered online, and designed to provide “knowledge, skills and competencies for success in global education”.
-The 12 week certificate course is backed by three trusted brands who serve the global higher education sector.
-There's NAFSA's comprehensive collection of competencies for success in international education, the many years of experience offered by Common Purpose, and the broad industry reach offered by Times Higher Education (THE).
+The 12 week certificate course is backed by three brands who serve the global higher education sector (NAFSA, Common Purpose and THE.)